Senator Datuk Seri Syed Ali Al-Habshee

 Viv’s professional responsibilities including the national health care professionals programme ‘Caring for the Population’s Health’ and advising WHO Europe on nursing and midwifery strategy.
 She is a ‘digital social media champion’ using blogs and twitter to connect with professionals, partners and the public on health and wellbeing.
 Viv has a Masters degree at University Bristol in health and social policy, is an Honorary Fellow and Visiting Professor at King’s College London, and is a Fellow of the Queen’s Nursing Institute and the Institute of Health Visiting.

-You can read the oration for Professor Viv Bennett by Rebecca Burke-Sharples here
+Read the oration for Professor Viv Bennett.

 For outstanding contribution to literature